torbjomg/generic-python-template/README.md

 - **pre-commit** - [pre-commit](https://pre-commit.com/), see config in `.pre-commit-config.yaml`, currently only `ruff` for formatting and linting.
 - **Release** - [release-please](https://github.com/googleapis/release-please)

+## Project Structure

+This project follows a standard Python project structure, which is important for building and distributing the project.
+Here's a brief overview:

+- `src/`: This is where the source code of the project resides.
+The `src/` directory contains a subdirectory that should be renamed to your project name.
+This subdirectory will contain your Python modules and packages.

+    - `my_project/`: This is the main package of your project.
+Rename this to your project name.
+It contains the main script (`script.py`) and the main entry point (`__main__.py`).

+        - `script.py`: This is a placeholder script.
+Replace this with your own code.

+        - `__main__.py`: This is the entry point when running the project with `python -m`.
+It currently references `script.py`, so make sure to update this if you replace `script.py`.

+- `tests/`: This directory contains test files.
+The template only contains a dummy test.

+- `pyproject.toml`: This file contains metadata about the project and its dependencies.
+Update this with your project name, description, author, and dependencies.

+- `requirements.txt`: This file should contain the pinned versions of your dependencies.
+It's recommended to keep unpinned requirements in `pyproject.toml` and pin them to `requirements.txt` on release.

+- `.github/workflows/`: This directory contains GitHub Actions workflows for continuous integration and deployment.
+The workflows handle testing (`ci.yml`), release creation (`release-please.yml`).

+Build your project with `python -m build --outdir ./dist/` and install it from the `.whl` file in your virtual environment.
+You can then run your project with `python -m my_project`, replacing `my_project` with your project name.

 ### Virtual environment
 `uv` is a fast package installer and a drop-in replacement for `pip`.
 Should be installed on your system first using this command: